mirukana/mirage/docs/CONFIG.md

 Rather than copying the entire default file, it is recommended to [`include`](PCN.md#including-built-in-files) it and only add the settings you want to override.
-For example, a user settings file that only changes the theme and some keybinds could look like this:
+For example, a user settings file that disables kinetic scrolling, sets a different theme, and changes some keybinds could look like this:

 ```python3
 self.include_builtin("config/settings.py")